bomonike/bomonike.github.io/waf.md

     ### Other vendors

-21. to click the toggle icon for <strong>each</strong> rule group you want to add to your Web ACL.
+21. Click the toggle icon for <strong>each</strong> rule group you want to add to your Web ACL, then click the orange "Add rule" at the bottom.

     PROTIP: I've added to each vendor name a link to its <a target="_blank" href="https://www.gartner.com/reviews/market/cloud-web-application-and-api-protection">Gartner Peer Insights page for Cloud Web Application and API Protection</a> and <a target="_blank" href="https://www.trustradius.com/">TrustRadius</a>, <a target="_blank" href="https://upcity.com/cybersecurity">Upcity</a> summarizes reviews of cybersecurity companies (everyone gets 5 stars).etc.